 For social media, be sure to use location-based hashtags.
 If you’re running ads, be specific when targeting your audience.

 Remember, customers are already on the lookout for these deals.
 If you wait too long, they may have already decided to shop elsewhere.

-Just as with any other sale, it takes a bit of planning to surpass last year’s Black Friday or Cyber Monday sales performances.
+Just as with any other sale, it always takes a bit of planning to beat last year’s numbers.
 Remember to:

 - Start planning your Black Friday and Cyber Monday marketing strategy as soon as possible.